fountum/acit-2420-assignment-3-p2/README.md

 ```
 systemctl status <UNIT_NAME>
 ```
-put a screen shot of output here -s

 Once you've had the timer active, you can check if it has been triggering the service at the correct time using `journalctl -u generate-index`.
 Look for the time the service should be triggered (13:00:00 UTC/05:00:00 PST).